The Smurfs in film: Paramount Pictures films

+Smurfs (2025)

+On February 7, 2022, it was reported that LAFIG Belgium and IMPS, the owners of the Smurfs brand, had agreed to a partnership with Paramount Animation and Nickelodeon Movies to produce multiple animated Smurfs films, with the first project being an animated musical film.
+Pam Brady is set to write the screenplay, with production set to begin later that year for release on December 20, 2024.
+On June 14, 2022, it was announced that former DreamWorks Animation veteran Chris Miller would direct the musical film.
+In August, it was delayed to February 14, 2025, with Sonic the Hedgehog 3 taking its previous release date.
+On April 27, 2023, at CinemaCon, it was announced that Barbadian singer Rihanna would be voicing Smurfette, as well as producing the film along with writing and recording original songs for the movie.
+The title was reported to be The Smurfs Movie.
+Later, it was renamed as The Smurfs Musical.
+The title was officially revealed as The Smurfs Movie during CinemaCon in April 2024, alongside Nick Offerman, Natasha Lyonne, JP Karliak, Dan Levy, Amy Sedaris, Nick Kroll, James Corden, Octavia Spencer, Hannah Waddingham, Sandra Oh, Alex Winter, Billie Lourd, Xolo Maridueña, Kurt Russell, and John Goodman joining the cast.
+On October 4, 2024, the film's release date was delayed to July 18, 2025.
+Following the release of the first trailer in February 2025, it was revealed that the film would be simply titled Smurfs.

 Short films

 The Smurfs: A Christmas Carol

-A television special, titled The Smurfs: A Christmas Carol was released on DVD on December 2, 2011, attached to The Smurfs.
+A Christmas television special, titled The Smurfs: A Christmas Carol was released on DVD on December 2, 2011, attached to The Smurfs.

 The Smurfs: The Legend of Smurfy Hollow

 The Smurfs: The Legend of Smurfy Hollow is a 22-minute animated Halloween television special, based on the Washington Irving's short story The Legend of Sleepy Hollow.
 It premiered on June 11, 2013, at the Annecy International Animated Film Festival, and was released on DVD on September 10, 2013, followed by a TV premiere in October.
-It was directed by Stephan Franck, and it features the voices of Alan Cumming, Fred Armisen, Anton Yelchin and Hank Azaria.
+It was directed by Stephan Franck, and it features the voices of Melissa Sturm, Alan Cumming, Fred Armisen, Anton Yelchin and Hank Azaria.
 Like the first special, The Legend of Smurfy Hollow combines computer-generated animation and traditionally hand-drawn animation, with the latter provided by Duck Studios.